zyzyx159/GooseDNS/Notes.md

 ### Goals:

-1. Write Python code to generate the DB if its missing.
+- [x] Write Python code to generate the DB if its missing.
-2. Dynamically add tables from templates
+- [ ] Display domains and subdomains

 # Version 0.2